Santhoshkumard11/Csharp_Code_Snippets_CheetSheet_20/README.md

 # Csharp---CheetSheet-Code-Snippets-
-You will find some useful code snippets in ASP.NET MVC
+You will find some useful code snippets of ASP.NET MVC and C#